fernandopalafox/fernandopalafox.github.io/content/index.md

 title: Index
 ---

 Hi, my name is Fernando.
 I am an aerospace engineer and PhD student in robotics.
-I find meaning life by understanding how the universe works so I work on game theory, optimal control, deep learning, and numerical optimization.
+I find meaning in life by understanding how the universe works.
+I work on game theory, optimal control, deep learning, and numerical optimization.

 <div align="center">